sorinachirila/Ontology-Matching/README.md

   FILTER ( lang(?o) = "en" )
  }
 4. Next, for example, we get the two values for labels.
 First, we apply preprocessing methods.
-   The results are the used for matching methods as:
+   The results are then used for matching methods as:
  - Edit Distance
  - Jaccard Distance
  - Damerau-Levenshtein Edit Distance